Skip to Content

 Tell your doctor if you:

-your doctor which method is best for you and whether you should plan on staying
+The anesthesia used for this test may be local, spinal, or general.
+So talk to your doctor about which method is best for you.
+Ask if you should plan on staying

 Follow the instructions exactly